 Specimens submitted for drug testing are analyzed following forensic protocols.
-Specimens are initially screened by immunoassay or chromatographic techniques.
+Specimens are initially screened by High Resolution Mass Spectrometry.
 Those specimens that have positive initial screens are re-analyzed using alternate methods.
 Additional quantitative procedures may be required.
 The testing procedures detect prescription drugs, over-the-counter drugs, illicit drugs, and some drug metabolites.
 While these procedures will detect a broad range of drugs, some drugs cannot be detected with current WSLH methodology or are detected only by special procedures.
 A history of suspected drug exposure is helpful to ensure that all drugs of interest are monitored.

 Drug Testing Policies

 Due to limited resources the WSLH may limit the amount of testing performed on requests for comprehensive blood drug testing when the alcohol concentration is in excess of 0.100 g/100 mL or a restricted controlled substance has been confirmed.
 The testing that is offered is sufficient to support per se alcohol/drug charges.

 - If the blood ethanol concentration exceeds 0.100 g/100 mL, all drug testing requests will be canceled.